 Rusty even gave me a comeback line once.
 After some snobby kid cut-me-down about

-this hideous paisley shirt I was wearing, Rusty leaned over and whispered in my ear.
+this loud paisley shirt I was wearing, Rusty leaned over and whispered in my ear.
 “Tell him his belt looks like it’s made out of beer can pop-tops” (my antagonist was wearing one of those ‘60s belts made with metal rings).
 Unfortunately, I totally blew the delivery of the comeback line and just further embarrassed myself.
 It was a pretty pathetic stab at a touché, but I really appreciated the encouragement from Rusty.

-swim-with-the-sharks.
+During that time, I also never got to know Rusty Moore, the kid who threw me a lifeline when I tried to swim-with-the-sharks.
 He was a few grades above me, and I left Summerville early on.
 He’d certainly never remember that insignificant event anyway, but it made an impression on me.
-So, a shout out to Rusty Moore for a brief moment of mentoring.
+When you’re young, those little nudges along the way do make a difference.
+So a shout out to Rusty Moore for the nudge.

 by Anthony Proveaux